-No. There is no Hyatt business credit card.
-The only Hyatt credit card is the World of Hyatt consumer credit card, which business owners can also apply for.
-Its initial bonus is one of the best hotel credit card promotions out there right now.
-New cardholders can earn 30,000 points for spending $3,000 in the first 3 months.
-Additionally, you can earn another 30,000 points during the first 6 months, as the purchases that would normally be rewarded with 1 point per $1 will earn 2 points per $1, up to $15,000 spent.
-Free nights at Hyatt hotels start at 5,000 points, so that’s potentially 10 free nights in Category 1 Hyatt properties, just for hitting both spending requirements.
+No, there is no Hyatt business credit card.
+The only Hyatt credit card is The World of Hyatt Credit Card which is a consumer credit card that business owners can also apply for.
+Its rewards fair well with the best hotel credit card promotions out there right now.
+New cardholders earn 30,000 points for spending $3,000 in the first 3 months.
+Plus, Hyatt Credit Card also offers 4 points per $1 spent at Hyatt hotels, 2 points per $1 at restaurants, on tickets booked with airlines, transit and gym memberships, 2 points per $1 on all other purchases in the first 6 months (on up to $15,000 spent), 1 point per $1 on all other purchases after that.
+Free nights at Hyatt hotels start at 5,000 points, so that's potentially 6 free nights in Category 1 Hyatt properties just for earning the initial bonus.
+And there are plenty of other perks like free nights on your account anniversaries, World of Hyatt Discoverist Status and more.

-The World of Hyatt credit card is issued by Chase, and you’ll need at least good credit to get approved for it.
+The Hyatt Credit Card is issued by Chase, and you'll need at least good credit to get approved for it.
 The initial bonus and subsequent free night each year you renew the card will more than pay for the $95 annual fee.

 Hyatt points are worth 2 cents each, on average.
 That means 10,000 Hyatt points have a value of about $200.
 Plus, Hyatt points are more valuable than the average hotel points, which are worth roughly 0.95 cents each.